sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

 It should then begin the process of downgrading your device.
 Please follow the on screen instructions.
 This might take a while.
 Your device will reboot multiple times.

-If you downgraded to iOS 10 or later, please use the jailbreak app on your home screen to begin jailbreaking your device.
+If you downgraded to iOS 9 or later, please use the jailbreak app on your home screen to begin jailbreaking your device.

-If you downgraded to iOS 9, please use https://jbme.ddw.nu from safari to begin jailbreaking your device.

 ## Subsequent runs after downgrade is finished